 - “‘The Most Premeditated City’: A Monument Created by the State”;

-- “Spotlight on History of Constitutionalism in Russia: Constitutional Drafts and Constitutions of the 18th-20th Centuries”; this exhibition was dedicated to the lawyers from St. Petersburg University who were the originators of the 19th century reforms.
-The exhibition was organized as part of the Research and Practice Conference Celebrating the 150th Anniversary of the Judiciary Reform in Russia, held on 26 September.
+- “Spotlight on History of Constitutionalism in Russia: Constitutional Drafts and Constitutions of the 18th - 20th Centuries”; this exhibition was dedicated to lawyers from St Petersburg University who were the originators of the 19th century reforms.
+The exhibition was organised as part of the Research and Practice Conference Celebrating the 150th Anniversary of the Judicial Reform in Russia, held on 26 September.

-Engaging students, including first-year students, into the work of the Presidential Library will help to widen the young people’s outlook, to give them additional knowledge.
-SPbU will be actively involved in the educational activities of the Library; our plans include a number of training sessions and practical classes of “living history” based on the documents connected with great cultural figures, politicians and scientists (digitized at the Library), as well as the materials from the personal archives of P. Stolypin, S. Witte and other prominent figures; these classes will be organized within the context of the exhibitions arranged by the Library.
+Engaging students, including first-year students, into the work of the Presidential Library will help to widen young people’s outlook, to give them additional knowledge.
+St Petersburg University will be actively involved in the educational activities of the Library: our plans include a number of training sessions and practical classes of “living history” based on documents connected with great cultural figures, politicians and scientists (digitised at the Library), as well as materials from the personal archives of P. Stolypin, S. Witte and other prominent figures; these classes will be organised within the context of exhibitions arranged by the Library.

-The General Director of the Presidential Library suggested opening a new electronic reading room in one of the SPbU buildings in the Petrodvorets District of St. Petersburg.
+The Director General of the Presidential Library suggested opening a new electronic reading room in one of the St Petersburg University buildings in the Petrodvorets District of St Petersburg.
 It could become an information and communication centre, a place for scientific discussion and a creative laboratory.
-Representatives of the Presidential Library have already held a presentation of their projects in one of SPbU buildings located at 28 Universitetsky Avenue.
+Representatives of the Presidential Library have already held a presentation of their projects in one of the St Petersburg University buildings located at 28 Universitetsky Avenue.
 “We are interested in research that can be carried out for our Library by the members of the University, including programmers, historians, philosophers, and journalists.
-The Presidential Library is open to new ideas and solutions,” Alexander Vershinin said.
+The Presidential Library is open to new ideas and solutions,” said Alexander Vershinin.

-Suggestions made by SPbU for augmenting the electronic collections of the Presidential Library with digitized copies of publications from the University Library holdings, as well as other issues, were discussed at the meeting of the Academic Council of the Presidential Library held on 1 October 2014.
-They include, among others, a suggestion to add to the electronic holdings of the Presidential Library, personal collections of works written by the prominent University professors of the 19th and the 20th centuries, representing the academic heritage of SPbU, which played a highly important role in the development of the national system of science and education, as well as collections of extended abstracts and dissertations defended at SPbU.
-A decision was made to work out a comprehensive plan of further cooperation between the University and the Presidential Library and to start implementing it in the near future.
+Suggestions made by St Petersburg University for augmenting the electronic collections of the Presidential Library with digitised copies of publications from the University Library holdings, as well as other issues, were discussed at the meeting of the Academic Council of the Presidential Library held on 1 October 2014.
+They include, among others, a suggestion to add personal collections of works written by prominent University professors of the 19th and the 20th centuries to the electronic holdings of the Presidential Library.
+These works represent the academic heritage of St Petersburg University, which played a highly important role in the development of the national system of science and education.
+It was also suggested to add collections of extended abstracts and dissertations defended at St Petersburg University to the electronic holdings.
+A decision was made to work out a comprehensive plan of further cooperation between the University and the Presidential Library, and to start implementing it in the near future.

-The Law Library of the Maxim Gorky Main Research Library is the first fully–computerized subject-specific library in Russia, a whole information-and-computer library complex (the electronic catalogue and electronic library cards were introduced here already in 1998).
-For the cycle of works “The Development of New Technologies in Education on the Basis of an Information and Computer Complex” for institutions of higher professional education, the Rector of SPbU L. Verbitskaya, the Vice Rector of SPbU for Legal and Economic Affairs M. Krotov, Professor V. Prokhorov, Deputy Dean of the SPbU Faculty of Law N. Matsnev, head of the research and information centre V. Grigoriev, head of the law library N. Matsneva, and the Chairman of the Charter Court of St. Petersburg, Dean of the SPbU Faculty of Law N. Kropachev (now Rector of SPbU) were awarded the Presidential Prize in the field of education in 2001 (Decree No 1114 of the President of the Russian Federation dated 3 October 2002 “On awarding prizes of the President of the Russian Federation in the field of education for 2001”).
+The Law Department of the M. Gorky Scientific Library is the first fully–computerised subject-specific library in Russia, a whole information-and-computer library complex (the electronic catalogue and electronic library cards were introduced here in 1998).
+For the cycle of works “The Development of New Technologies in Education on the Basis of an Information and Computer Complex” for institutions of higher professional education, the Presidential Prize in the field of education in 2001 (Decree No 1114 of the President of the Russian Federation dated 3 October 2002 “On awarding prizes of the President of the Russian Federation in the field of education for 2001”) was awarded to: L. Verbitskaya, the Rector of St Petersburg University; M. Krotov, the Vice Rector of St Petersburg University for Legal and Economic Affairs; Professor V. Prokhorov; N. Matsnev, Deputy Dean of the St Petersburg University Faculty of Law; V. Grigoriev, head of the research and information centre; N. Matsneva, head of the law library; and N. Kropachev, the Chairman of the Charter Court of St Petersburg, Dean of the St Petersburg University Faculty of Law (now Rector of St Petersburg University).

-- On finding over 500,000 books (including the books from the first Russian social science library) that had been removed from the premises of the library located at 41 Sredny Prospect and transferred, with the help of military students from the of and Procurement, to an unheated warehouse of the Petrodvorets Training and Research Complex, which was not equipped for storing library holdings, and left unattended for more than 10 years, see the information provided by the Director of the SPbU Library on the condition of specialist-subject book stock in 5.
-Minutes of the Rector’s Meeting held on 18 April 2011, clause 3, and Books returned to the readers;
+- On finding over 500,000 books (including the books from the oldest Russian social science library) that had been removed from the premises of the library located at 41 Sredny Prospect and transferred, with the help of military students to an unheated warehouse of the Petrodvorets Training and Research Complex, which was not equipped for storing library holdings, and left unattended for more than ten years, see the information provided by the Director of the St Petersburg University Library on the condition of specialist-subject book stock in Minutes of the Rector’s Meeting held on 18 April 2011, clause 3, and Books returned to the readers;

-- On transferring into private hands of 50,000 rare books (including atlases and maps published before 1917, in Russian and in foreign languages), see 3.
-Minutes of the Rector’s Meeting held on 04 April 2011, clause 9.
+- On the transfer into private hands of 50,000 rare books (including atlases and maps published before 1917, in Russian and in foreign languages), see Minutes of the Rector’s Meeting held on 04 April 2011, clause 9.